enasequence/ena-ftp-downloader/README.md

 wait for the current downloads to complete.

-If a file you've selected for downloading already exists in the selected download directory, and if the MD5 information for the file is available (either from and accession search or included in the loaded Report file) the Downloader will compute the MD5 checksum of the existing file and compare it against the target MD5.
+If a file you've selected for downloading already exists in the selected download directory, and if the MD5 information for the file is available (either from an accession search or included in the loaded Report file) the Downloader will compute the MD5 checksum of the existing file and compare it against the target MD5.
 If the MD5 is verified, the Downloader will mark the file as successfully downloaded and move on.

 ### Requirements for the File Report

+1. The file is a plain text file with the contents in Tab Separated values fomat

+2. The file must contain the column headers

-The Report file should contain at least one of the following file URL columns.
+3. The Report file should contain at least one of the following file URL columns.

 * fastq_ftp
 * submitted_ftp
 * sra_ftp

-Additionally, we recommend that when you generate the report file you include the support columns for whichever file type/s you want to download.
+4. Additionally, we recommend that when you generate the report file you include the support columns for whichever file type/s you want to download.

-i.e.
+* *_bytes : The length of the file in bytes.
+Allows the Downloader to track how much space is required for the download and to show the download progress for each file.

+* *_md5 : The MD5 checksum of the file.
+Allows the Downloader to calculate the MD5 checksum of the file after downloading it and compare it to the original MD5 to verify that the file has been downloaded without errors.

+e.g.

 * fastq_bytes
 * fastq_md5